Last Updated: April 3, 2023

 Third party sources.
 We may combine personal information we receive from you with personal information we obtain from other sources such as:

-- Calendar Synchronization, You may choose to connect your personal Microsoft or Google calendar to the Service so that Chief may automatically sync, update, and/or delete Chief events for which you register.
+- Calendar Synchronization, such as when you choose to connect your personal Microsoft or Google calendar to the Service so that Chief may automatically sync, update, and/or delete Chief events for which you register.
 This feature is completely optional and may be completed by following the prompts under the Membership settings page.
 You may also revoke the connection to your calendar at any time through following the prompts on the same Membership settings page.
 You may also be able to revoke access directly from your Microsoft account or Google account.

-- Other third parties, such as marketing partners and event co-sponsors.
+- Marketing partners, such as joint marketing partners and event co-sponsors.

 Automatic data collection.
-We, our service providers, and our business partners may automatically log information about you, your computer or mobile device, and your activity over time on our sites, app, and online services, such as:
+We, our service providers, and our business partners may automatically log information about you, your computer or mobile device, and your activity over time on our Services:

-- Device data, such as your computer or mobile device operating system type and version number, manufacturer and model, browser type, screen resolution, IP address, IP address, unique identifiers, the website you visited before browsing to our website, and general location information such as city, state or geographic area.
+- Device data, such as your computer or mobile device operating system type and version number, manufacturer and model, browser type, screen resolution, IP address, unique identifiers, the website you visited before browsing to our Sites, and general or inferred location information such as city, state or geographic area from your IP address.